nobody1570/lclpy/README.md

 # locsearch

 Locsearch is a localsearch library implemented in python.
-Note that the described procedure doesn't work yet, also names and such might change in future releases.
+Note that the described procedure doesn't work yet, also names and such might change the final relaease.

 ## Getting Started